-Supplementary Fig 6.
+Fig S6.
 Distribution of epigenetic histone modifications and LINE1/Alu in primed and naive hESCs.

 a, Immunofluorescence of histone distribution in naive and primed hESCs.
 Images were visualized and photographed using a Leica structure illumination microscope.
 Scale bar, 10 μm. b, Western blot analysis the protein levels of the histones. c, d, Representative images of Alu (green) and LINE1 (red) repeats revealed by DNA FISH in primed and naive hESCs.
 DNA is labeled by DAPI (blue).
 Images were visualized and photographed using Leica TCS.
 Scale bar, 10 μm.